 Even small objects can tell larger stories.
 A simple, pressed glass goblet, for example, was used as a communion chalice in a Methodist church.
 Nels Johnson (Kaasa) converted to Methodism in Racine County, Wisconsin, in 1846, becoming one of the first if not the first Norwegian-born Methodists in the world.
 Fellow convert O. P. Peterson left the U.S. in 1853 to establish the first Methodist congregation in Norway.
 Freedom from a state church in Norway, having the choice to be any religion or no religion at all, was one of the factors that pulled some immigrants to the United States.

-Luther College students in Dr. Anna Pederson’s Scandinavian Immigration History course will choose some of the objects for the exhibition.
-Working in teams, they will select an object to study in depth and then contribute text for the label.
-Each team will also create a podcast to share the full story of the object and its place in Norwegian American history.
+Luther College students in Dr. Anna Peterson’s Scandinavian Immigration History course have choosen some of the objects for the exhibition.
+Working in teams, they selected an object to study in depth and then contribute text for the label.
+Each team has also create recordings to share the full story of the object and its place in Norwegian American history.
+Listen to their podcast recordings here.